-Anterior relations include the skin, superficial fascia, platysma, deep cervical fascia, sternocleidomastoideus and scalenus anterior.
-Phrenic nerve is also related to this part of the artery; it is separated by the scalenus anterior on the right side of the neck, while on left side it crosses the first part of the artery near the medial border of the muscle.
+Anterior relations include the skin, superficial fascia, platysma, deep cervical fascia, sternocleidomastoid and scalenus anterior.
+The Phrenic nerve is also close to this part of the artery, as it is separated by the scalenus anterior on the right side of the neck, while on left side it crosses the first part of the artery near the medial border of the muscle.

 Posterior relations include the pleura and the scalenus medius.
 Superiorly lies the brachial plexus of nerves and inferiorly lies the pleura.
 The subclavian vein, separated by the scalenus anterior muscle, lies below the artery.